joakimk/excel_xml/README.markdown

 About
 =====

-A simple Excel XML generating library originally created by Henrik Nyh.
-Extracted from the project I'm currently working on.
+A simple Excel XML generating library extracted from the project I'm currently working on.
+Originally created by Henrik Nyh.

 Dependencies
 =====